Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

 where

 For each value of $\alpha$, all freely choosable objects are known functions of objects that cannot be freely chosen.
 More precisely, the theory has been expressed entirely in terms of ${\bf A}_{\rm T}$ (Fig.~\ref{gauge_fix}), which serves as an elementary dynamical coordinate.
 Different values of $\alpha$ provide different choices of ${\bf A}_{\rm L}$ as different fixed functionals of the coordinate ${\bf A}_{\rm T}$.
+Parametrisation via $\alpha$ in this way obviously does not exhaust all possible gauge choices.
+It does, however, allow us to provide clear definitions of {\em gauge invariance} and {\em gauge relativity}, as will be done in Sec.~\ref{gamb}.
+In Supplementary Note~II we provide a more general encoding of gauge freedom and the results are summarised in Sec.~\ref{sum}.

 It is useful to define the polarisation field ${\bf P}$ by the equation $-\nabla\cdot {\bf P}= \rho$, which specifies ${\bf P}_{\rm L}$ uniquely, but leaves ${\bf P}_{\rm T}$ an essentially arbitrary transverse field.
 We are free to define the field ${\bf P}_\alpha:={\bf P}_{\rm L}+{\bf P}_{\rm T\alpha}$ where ${\bf P}_{\rm T\alpha}$ is called the $\alpha$-gauge transverse polarisation defined by the condition